Generic selectors

 Jonathan: Right.

-Rob: So how would you answer the question, “Why food matters?”
-Why it matters enough for you to devote your life to writing about it?
+Rob: So, how would you answer the question,Why does food matter?Why does it matter enough for you to devote your life to writing about it?

 Jonathan: I mean, food is a way to look at the world.
-Everybody eats, everybody prefers foods of one sort or another.
+Everybody eats, and everybody prefers foods of one sort or another.
 Or if they don’t prefer food, maybe they eat Soylent.
 I’ve talked to people who eat Soylent and that’s weird too, that’s interesting.
-As a writer, if you’re going cover a lot of things, people don’t want to talk to you, or they’re going to lie to your face.
+As a writer, if you’re going to cover a lot of things, people don’t want to talk to you, or they’re going to lie to your face.
 People who are obsessed with food are usually pretty interesting and have stories to tell.

 Rob: So we’re about to try some new food, Korean cod roe ban chan, and write about it.
 Just before you leave, Jonathan, I wondered if you could give your charge on how to approach what we’re about to taste.
 What’s the challenge there for us?

 Jonathan: Well, I don’t think you can or should divorce what you’re eating from your previous experiences.
 Your experiences are what they are, they’re yours.
 So the first thing to do is to taste it, and try this new experience, and roll the eggs around on your tongue, and to get what’s probably the really strong sort of iodine flavor that’s maybe slightly off, to sort of conjure or think about where it might be biologically.
-What are the uses of the cod who gave it up so that you may eat it at your teacher’s whim.
-The cod is really committed to this process.
+What are the uses of the cod that gave it up so that you may eat it at your teacher’s whim?
+The cod is committed to this process.

 Rob: And stick to description, as opposed to opinion.

-Jonathan: Yes!
-“This is good.
+Jonathan: Yes!This is good.
 This is bad.
 I like this.
-I don’t like this.”
-That’s not interesting.
+I don’t like this.That’s not interesting.

-USC undergraduate and gradate students who are interested in enrolling in “Media, Food and Culture” for Fall 2018 can email me at eshman@usc.edu or check out the syllabus online.
+USC undergraduate and graduate students who are interested in enrolling inMedia, Food and Culturefor Fall 2018 can email me at eshman@usc.edu or check out the syllabus online.

 5 Responses